Parliamentary.ai

 Overview

-The Personal Care at Home Act 2010 amended the Community Care (Delayed Discharges etc.) Act 2003 to remove the six-week limit on free personal care provided by local authorities to people living at home in England and Wales.
-This allows for the indefinite provision of free personal care, subject to eligibility criteria determined by local authorities.
+The Personal Care at Home Act 2010 amended the Community Care (Delayed Discharges etc.) Act 2003, removing the six-week limit on free personal care provided by local authorities to people living at home in England and Wales.
+This allows local authorities to provide free personal care for longer periods, subject to eligibility criteria.

 Description